 “It’s nice because we don’t have to wait for our points, anymore – we can use our own equipment,” said Carolina Kumanchik, lead formwork engineer for CECO’s Florida office.

 And as the company’s scope has expanded, its equipment and technology have also improved.
 In 2011, CECO began the company-wide transition from 2D CAD drawings to 3D modeling with a series of classes and tutorials.
-Today, 100% of the company is using Revit for 3D modeling and three of its largest offices – Seattle,Tampa, and Minneapolis – have made the transition to robotic total stations.
+As of 2015, 100% of the company was using Revit for 3D modeling and three of its largest offices – Seattle,Tampa, and Minneapolis – had made the transition to robotic total stations.

-The Tampa office initially purchased four Leica iCON robot 60 total stations and tablet field controllers and recently purchased three more.
+The Tampa office initially purchased four Leica iCON robot 60 total stations and tablet field controllers and subsequently purchased three more.

 These robotic total stations allow for one-person construction layout.
 One layout person carries the pole/prism/controller assembly while the robotic total station scans for their exact location.